Click to choose image:

 • React - the main front end framework used to create the user interface.

-• Next.js - a React framework that makes it easy to create fast loading web applications in only a few lines of code.
+• Next.js - a React framework that makes it easy to create fast loading web applications.

 • @thi.ng/k-means - a fast, simple, and efficient implementation of the K-means clustering algorithm, used to create the color palette from the image.